redhat-cop/quay_configuration/README.md

 The OAuth access token is linked to the user account you use to create it.
 Your user account needs to have superuser permissions for some modules to operate correctly.
-For example, to manage user accounts, the `herve4m.quay.quay_user` module needs a token created by a user that have superuser permissions.
+For example, to manage user accounts, the `infra.quay_configuration.quay_user` module needs a token created by a user that have superuser permissions.

 See the [Quay.io API](https://docs.quay.io/api/) documentation for more details.